-This image is property of www.sleephealthfoundation.org.au.
+This image is the property of www.sleephealthfoundation.org.au.

 Review contents

-Negative Effects on Sleep Quality
+Adverse Effects on Sleep Quality

 Disruption of Circadian Rhythm